Problem gambling: Risk factors

+Etiology

 Biology

-According to the Illinois Institute for Addiction Recovery, evidence indicates that pathological gambling is an addiction similar to chemical addiction.
+Evidence indicates that pathological gambling is an addiction similar to chemical addiction.
 It has been observed that some pathological gamblers have lower levels of norepinephrine than normal gamblers.
-According to a study conducted by Alec Roy, formerly at the National Institute on Alcohol Abuse and Alcoholism, norepinephrine is secreted under stress, arousal, or thrill, so pathological gamblers gamble to make up for their under-dosage.
+New studies regarding this link show that norepinephrine is secreted under stress, arousal, or thrill, so pathological gamblers gamble to make up for their under-dosage.
 Studies have compared pathological gamblers to substance addicts, concluding that addicted gamblers display more physical symptoms during withdrawal.
 Deficiencies in serotonin might also contribute to compulsive behavior, including a gambling addiction.
-There are three important points discovered after these antidepressant studies: